programmerraja/MyBlog/content/notes/2024/Generative AI.md

 Hypothetical document embedding
 - ask LLM to suggest Hypothetical document for query and use that to fetch from DB

+### Retrevial Algorithm

+- Cosine Similarity and Euclidean Distance
+- Graph-Based RAG
+- Exact Nearest Neighbor (k-NN) Search
+- **Hierarchical Navigable Small Worlds (HNSW)**: A popular ANN algorithm that constructs a graph-like structure for fast similarity searches.
+It's highly scalable and suited to high-dimensional data.
+- **Product Quantization (PQ)**: Used to reduce storage requirements and speed up searches by dividing vectors into smaller, quantized components.
+- **Locality-Sensitive Hashing (LSH)**: This algorithm hashes input vectors so that similar vectors map to the same hash, allowing fast lookup based on hash values rather than full comparison
+- **BM25 (Best Matching 25)** Unlike vector-based search, which relies on embeddings, BM25 is a term-based algorithm that ranks documents based on the presence and frequency of query terms in the documents.

 BM25,ADA-002

 ### RAG Evaluation